Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quảng NinhBáo Quảng Ninh17/05/2023

-The 400-year-old ancient village is recognized by UNESCO as the first place to reclaim the sea, so the land is fertile, suitable for agricultural development such as growing tulips, vegetables, raising sheep and dairy cows.
+The 400-year-old ancient village is recognized by UNESCO as the first place to reclaim land from the sea, so the land is fertile, suitable for agricultural development such as growing tulips, vegetables, raising sheep and dairy cows.

 According to Ms. Lips, every year, tulips start blooming from the beginning of April and are at their most beautiful around the beginning of May.